 These days, you'll find him compiling a list of songs for his next recording project in 2017; favorites make the list, then get replaced by others; picking songs is one of his favorite parts of a recording project.

-On most Monday nights you'll find him at the Elephant Room in downtown Austin, on South Congress, sitting in with whomever happens to be there that night.
+On most Monday nights you'll find him at the Elephant Room, sitting in with whomever happens to be there that night.
 Sitting in is a time-honored tradition among musicians; Bob likes the fact that he can sit and play, get his ya-yas out, and then go home to Mary.